Page last updated: 2 September 2015

 The PBAC may reject an application or make recommendations regarding a medicine’s uses and any conditions or restrictions on those uses and the Minister of Health can only approve the subsidy of a medicine in line with that independent recommendation.

-The Pharmaceutical Benefits Pricing Authority (PBPA) is a non-statutory committee that meets three times a year following PBAC meetings.
+The Minister (or delegate) considers pricing matters following PBAC meetings.
 A ceiling price or price range for an item that has been approved by the PBAC following negotiation may be recommended by the Minister (or delegate).

 The decision to subsidise an item is considered by Cabinet if the net cost to the PBS is greater than $20 million per year, and then determined by the Minister for Health.
 The Government also exercises a number of controls to manage the overall cost of the scheme.